 Focus and Aims

 Since 1994 when the Tripartite Shippers’ Group (TSG) consisting of the US National Industrial League, ASC and European shippers first got together in Brussels, shippers’ views have been represented at an international level.
-By 1996 this informal grouping had expanded to shippers organisations from over 50 countries - the GSF was born.
+By 1996 this informal grouping had expanded to shippers organisations from over 50 countries - GSF was born.

-On a day-to-day basis the GSF is lobbying, educating and influencing government and inter-government organisations on an expanding range of regulatory and trade issues affecting shippers, and in doing so raising the profile of shippers and their interests.
+On a day-to-day basis GSF is lobbying, educating and influencing government and inter-government organisations on an expanding range of regulatory and trade issues affecting shippers, and in doing so raising the profile of shippers and their interests.